drozdma6/Disctrict-events/districtEvents/README.md

 # District events

-- Website for sharing upcoming events.
+- Backend (Rest api) for web application used for sharing upcoming events in local district.

+## Technologies

+- Java
+- Spring-boot
+- Spring-data
+- Spring-security
+- Hibernate
+- H2 database

 ## Complex server query

 - Select all events that are organized in some village (from list of villages) and match given date.
 - Select all events created by user.